 The garden houses plants from deserts in the surrounding area and further afield, including a huge range of agave and cacti.

-Tours, lectures and workshops give you a first-hand view of the plant life that exists in this sort of climate.
+Tours, lectures and workshops give you a first-hand view of the plant life in this climate.

 Depending on when you visit, attractions like art exhibits, concerts, and light displays are held here as well.